-Both Rule change proponents agree that the key problem is NEMMCO's clamping intervention in the market, but differ on the appropriate solution.
+In summary, both the Snowy Hydro Re-orientation proposal and Southern Generators Rule are intended to address similar concerns about the current approach to managing negative settlement residues under Part 8 of Chapter 8A of the Rules.
+Both seek to remove the cause of NEMMCO's clamping intervention in the market.
+They differ, however, on the appropriate solution.
+Both Snowy Hydro and Southern Generators have presented their solutions as interim arrangements while an efficient and effective long-term solution, such as a change in the boundary of the Snowy pricing region, is determined.

-Further, both the Southern Generators and Snowy Hydro presented their proposals as an interim arrangement for the management of congestion within the Snowy region and both accepted that a more effective long-term solution, such as a change in the boundary of the Snowy pricing region, is ultimately required.
-On 11 November 2005, the Commission received a Rule proposal from Snowy Hydro Limited regarding a change to the Snowy regional boundary.
+On 11 November 2005, the Commission received a request for a Rule change proposal from Snowy Hydro Limited regarding a review of the Snowy region boundary.
 A revision of this proposal was then received on 22 December 2005.
-On 6 February 2006, the Commission received a Rule proposal from Macquarie Generation, also proposing a change to the Snowy regional boundary.
+On 6 February 2006, the Commission also received a request for a Rule change from Macquarie Generation also regarding a review of the Snowy regional boundary.

-Importantly, the proposals considered in this Determination relate to a temporary derogation and the Commission has not yet made any decision as to the nature of its longer term views on proposed changes to the Snowy regional boundary.
+Importantly, the Snowy Hydro Re-orientation proposal and Southern Generators Rule relate to a temporary derogation and the Commission has not yet made any decision on the direction of its longer term views on proposed changes to the Snowy regional boundary.

-For the purposes of this evaluation, the Commission considered the merits of the Southern Generators' proposal and Snowy Hydro Re-orientation proposal as compared to the current arrangements.
+For the purposes of this evaluation, the Commission has considered the merits of the Snowy Hydro Re-orientation proposal over the current arrangements (the status quo prior to commencement of the Southern Generators Rule) when compared with the merits of the Southern Generators Rule over the current arrangements.
 As both proved superior to the status quo, it has also considered the relative merits of the two proposals.
 An evaluation of longer-term boundary change and related proposals will be the subject of separate reviews.